 What he saw the next day was enough to shock him into calling the police.
 The footage showed a pair of strange, small creatures, only a few feet in height.
 They walked almost surreally across the screen, and the family members figured it was these things that had caused their dogs to bark so much.

 Neither the family nor the police could figure out what these creatures were.
 Soon, the media got ahold of the footage, and the Fresno Nightcrawlers became a phenomenon.
 The family decided to remain anonymous, in part to avoid the supernatural spotlight, but also in part out of fear.

 They Could Be Aliens

 One of the prevailing theories about these creatures is that they are aliens.
-They may move like people sometimes, but they are too small and move too awkwardly to be human.
-They don't resemble any known terrestrial creatures either.
-It stands to reason, then, that they may not be of this planet.
+They may move like people sometimes, but analysts think they are too small and move too awkwardly to be human.
+Based on their appearance, they don't resemble any known terrestrial creatures either.

 Redditors question why they are here, as they don't seem to be stealing anything, doing anyone any harm, or abducting any person or animals.
 Theorists wonder if they are alien creatures here to study human life, even though they have never been seen accompanied by UFOs.